 These are dog nappies that females can wear during the heat period.
 This is recommended if they bleed heavily during pre-oestrus and red stains cannot be avoided despite their innate self-cleaning ritual.
 Caution: these nappies are not a chastity belt and cannot prevent pregnancy.

 Should I get my female dog spayed?

-In order to do without the stress of the heat period, nowadays many dog owners seize the opportunity get their pet spayed.
-In contrast to sterilisation, where the female dog will no longer be able to have any offspring but the hormonal changes of the cycle continue, spaying avoids the heat period entirely.
-There are definitely some advantages for such medical intervention: females often become calmer, stop bleeding and the risk of certain types of tumours and cancers, such as uterine cancer, is significantly reduced.
+To avoid the stress of the heat period, many dog owners seize the opportunity get their pet spayed.
+In contrast to sterilisation, spaying avoids the heat period entirely.
+There are definitely some advantages for such medical intervention.
+Females often become calmer and stop bleeding.
+Furthermore, the risk of certain types of tumours and cancers, such as uterine cancer, is significantly reduced.

 However, there is another side of the story too: spayed dogs often suffer from obesity and the danger of urinary incontinence in old age.
 An altered fur structure is a side-effect for Cocker Spaniels and Irish Setters after spaying, which leads to the fur felting more and requiring more maintenance.
-Before you decide to get your female dog spayed, you should closely weigh up the advantages and disadvantages and take advice from your breeder or vet.
+Before you decide to get your female dog spayed, you should closely weigh up the advantages and disadvantages.
+Take advice from your breeder or vet.